allinbits/cosmos-cash/docs/Explanation/ADR/adr-009-fungibility.md

     The transaction will fail if:
         I1 is up to its issuance limit or
         The Issuer license of I2 has been revoked.

-> This section describes our response to these forces.
-It is stated in full sentences, with active voice.
-"We will ..."
-> {decision body}

 ## Consequences